brian-morrissey/reporting-task/README.md

 2. Retrieves runtime workloads report from Vulnerabilities->Findings->Reportings

-3. If results from runtime vulnerabilities match runtime workloads report pull the SBOM for that image

-4. Print the runtime image information and individual CVEs that match the report
+3. Print the runtime image information and individual CVEs that match the report